Chun-CC/Chun-CC.github.io/content/post/Siggraph_2025/index.md

 ---
-title: Our paper “Light-pipe Holography” has been accepted in SIGGRAPH 2025 and will be presented at the conference.
+title: Our paper Light-pipe Holography has been accepted in SIGGRAPH 2025 and will be presented at the conference.
 summary:
 date: 2025-07-20